Who we are

-Stuart has a PhD in radio astronomy, has studied distant galaxies, helped build the European Space Agency's Planck spacecraft, worked on a global network of optical telescopes, published a book of infographics created from open data, and likes long cycle rides.
+Stuart is a former radio astronomer who has studied distant galaxies, helped build the European Space Agency's Planck spacecraft, worked on a global network of optical telescopes, published a book of infographics created from open data, and likes long cycle rides.

-At Open Innovations, Stuart works on a range of projects using open data from visualising the Internet-of-things sector to mapping open datasets in the north of England to hex cartograms of election results and visualising future energy scenarios.
+At Open Innovations, Stuart works on a range of projects using open data from visualising the Internet-of-things sector to mapping open datasets in the north of England to hex cartograms of election results, visualising future energy scenarios, and measuring website carbon emissions.
 He also built and maintains the website.

 Events and Comms Coordinator